manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 We pass this on to key attribute as well as the value for the list items.
 This further simplifies our component code.

+## Visual design principles

+During the design of React Speed UI, we will try to reference many of the visual design principles.
+For detailed explanation please refer to paper by Miles Kimball on this topic [Visual Design Principles: An Empirical Study of Design Lore][23] available on Academia.edu.

+## CSS organization and naming

+For folders and organization we will extend the [The 7-1 pattern][24] by Hugo Giraudel, which includes 7 folders for partials and 1 main file for imports.
+Hugo has also made available a [GitHub repo][25] with boilerplate referencing the 7-1 pattern.
+Although the pattern describes Sass organization, it very well applies to CSS with PostCSS.

 {pagebreak}